lls-ws/desktop/README.md

-# Kali Linux
+# Desktop Linux
-Scripts to configure Kali Linux
+Scripts to configure Kali and Ubuntu Linux